matej-g/e2e/README.md

 }
 ```

 This will start Prometheus with automatic discovery for every new and old instrumented runnables being scraped.
-It also runs cadvisor that monitors docker itself if `env.DockerEnvironment` is started.
+It also runs cadvisor that monitors docker itself if `env.DockerEnvironment` is started and show generic performance metrics per container (e.g `container_memory_rss`).
 Run `OpenUserInterfaceInBrowser()` to open Prometheus UI in browser.

 ```go
 	// Open monitoring page with all metrics.